Greg Aquino

-Gregori Emilio Aquino Valera (/əˈkiːnoʊ/; [aˈkino]; born January 11, 1978) is a former professional baseball pitcher.
-He previously played for the Arizona Diamondbacks, Milwaukee Brewers, Baltimore Orioles, and Cleveland Indians.
+Gregori Emilio Aquino Valera (/əˈkiːnoʊ/; [aˈkino]; born January 11, 1978) is a Dominican former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Arizona Diamondbacks, Milwaukee Brewers, Baltimore Orioles, and Cleveland Indians.

 Career

 Arizona Diamondbacks

 Aquino was originally signed as a 16-year-old infielder in 1995, by the Arizona Diamondbacks.
 After spending the next decade in the Diamondbacks' farm system, he made his major league debut on July 2, 2004, against the Minnesota Twins.
 That year, he was 0–2 with 16 saves and a 3.06 earned run average in 34 games.
 He then spent the following two seasons with the Diamondbacks.

 Milwaukee Brewers

 On November 25, 2006, Aquino was traded to the Milwaukee Brewers alongside catcher Johnny Estrada and pitcher Claudio Vargas in exchange for outfielder Dave Krynzel, and pitchers Doug Davis and Dana Eveland.
 Aquino began the 2007 season on the Brewers roster, but was optioned to the Triple-A Nashville Sounds on April 21.
 He was later recalled by Milwaukee on August 31 to replace Manny Parra, who was placed on the disabled list.
 In 15 appearances with the Brewers, Aquino went 0–1 with a 4.50 ERA.